 After more than twenty-five years in counseling, Mr. FitzMaurice has worked in the substance abuse field, directed two community mental health programs, and spent fifteen years counseling in private practice.
 In that time, he has refined many principles for and methods of counseling.
 He now puts those principles and methods into book form to share them with a wider audience, so more people can benefit than he can reach in person.
 Currently, he has more than forty books written, most of which are available worldwide as ebooks from Amazon, Barnes & Noble, Google, Kobo, and Apple.

 The philosophical odyssey of Mr. FitzMaurice began in the late ’60s.
 It has remained a mostly self-taught pursuit, with little formal training or education in philosophy.
 The odyssey started with Western philosophy and a study of pragmatism and atheism.
 For example, he read every work of Nietzsche that had been translated into English at that time.

 From there, he moved to the study of Zen, Buddhism, Hinduism, and misguided experimentation with psychedelics to achieve states of superconsciousness.
 He continued into Eastern philosophy, pursuing Taoism and J. Krishnamurti.
 Next came a study of Christianity that started with seven readings of the Old Testament and nine readings of the New Testament from cover to cover.
 This was followed by a formal study of Western psychology.

-The ongoing influences for FitzMaurice’s thinking continue to be Christianity, General Semantics, Cognitive Behavioral Therapy (REBT & CBT), and an Eastern combination of J. Krishnamurti, Taoism, and Zen.Do the absolute right thing anyway
+The ongoing influences for FitzMaurice’s thinking continue to be Christianity, Cognitive Behavioral Therapy (REBT & CBT), General Semantics, and an Eastern combination of J. Krishnamurti, Taoism, Yoga, and Zen.Do the absolute right thing anyway